Training for parents and carers

 Starting Well Partnership

-The Starting Well Partnership offers two different courses for parents and carers of children on the Autistic Spectrum and/or with language delay.
-They give you the opportunity to meet new people who may be experiencing similar issues and develop your knowledge.
+The Starting Well Partnership offers a number of parenting groups and workshops.
+All sessions are free to attend and run by trained staff and volunteers from the Starting Well Partnership.
+These groups include two programmes for parents or carers of children on the Autistic Spectrum.
+They give parents the opportunity to meet new people who may have similar experiences and to develop their knowledge.
 The courses are available across the county.

 The Solihull Approach online parenting